-The following are the Power module APIs:
+The following are the Power module APIs.

-- Power_enablePolicy() enables the configured power policy function to run on each pass through the OS Idle loop. - Power_getConstraintMask() gets a bitmask that identifies the current set of declared constraints.
-See Section 2.3 and Section 3.1.3 for examples. - Power_getDependencyCount() gets the number of dependencies currently declared upon a resource. - Power getPerformanceLevel() gets the current performance level for the device. - Power_getTransitionLatency() gets the minimal transition latency for a sleep state, in units of microseconds.
-See Section 2.3. - Power_getTransitionState() gets the current Power module transition state. - Power init() is a function that needs to be called at startup to initialize the Power Manager state. - Power_registerNotify() registers a function to be called upon a specific power event.
+- Power_enablePolicy() enables the configured power policy function to run on each pass through the OS Idle loop.
+See Section 1.3.2 and Section 2.2. - Power_getConstraintMask() gets a bitmask that identifies the current set of declared constraints.
+See Section 2.4 and Section 3.1.3. - Power_getDependencyCount() gets the number of dependencies currently declared upon a resource.
+See Section 3.3.1. - Power_getPerformanceLevel() gets the current performance level for the device.
+(MSP432 only) - Power_getTransitionLatency() gets the minimal transition latency for a sleep state, in units of microseconds.
+See Section 2.4. - Power_getTransitionState() gets the current Power module transition state. - Power_init() is a function that needs to be called at startup to initialize the Power Manager state. - Power_registerNotify() registers a function to be called upon a specific power event.
 See Section 3.1.2, Section 3.2.1, and Section 3.3.3. - Power_releaseConstraint() releases a constraint that was previously set.
 See Section 3.1.3, Section 3.2.2, and Section 3.3.5. - Power_releaseDependency() releases a dependency that was previously set.
 See Section 3.1.1, Section 3.2.4, and Section 3.3.6. - Power_setConstraint() sets an operational constraint.
-See Section 3.1.3, Section 3.2.2, and Section 3.3.2. - Power_setDependency() sets a dependency on a manageable resource.
-See Section 3.1.1, Section 3.2.1, and Section 3.1.1. - Power_setPerformanceLevel() transitions the device to a new performance level.
+See Section 3.1.3, Section 3.2.2, and Section 3.3.2.